What is DeleteFromQuery

 Allows you to override how the command is executed.

-// @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; context.Customers .Where(x => !x.IsActive) .DeleteFromQuery( options => options.CommandExecuteAction = (command) => { Console.WriteLine(command.CommandText); return command.ExecuteNonQuery(); } );
+// @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; context.Customers .Where(x => !x.IsActive) .DeleteFromQuery( options => options.CommandExecuteAction = command => { Console.WriteLine(command.CommandText); // Execute the command manually return command.ExecuteNonQuery(); } );

 Executing

-The Executing action is called just before the command is executed and before interceptors run.
+The Executing action is called just before the command is executed, and before interceptors run.

-// @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; context.Customers .Where(x => !x.IsActive) .DeleteFromQuery( options => options.Executing = command => { command.CommandText = command.CommandText.Replace("[MyTableName]", "[AnotherTableName]"); } );
+// @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; context.Customers .Where(x => !x.IsActive) .DeleteFromQuery( options => options.Executing = command => { // Modify the generated SQL before execution command.CommandText = command.CommandText.Replace("[MyTableName]", "[AnotherTableName]"); } );

 IgnoreInMemoryAsNoTracking